OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/options/chains.md

 ---
 title: chains
-description: Detailed guide on how to display option chains with python usage.
-Documentation includes parameters for call options, put options, strike price, ask size, bid size, volume, open interest and others, along with their default values and options.
+description: "Detailed guide on how to display option chains with python usage.
+Documentation" includes parameters for call options, put options, strike price, ask size, bid size, volume, open interest and others, along with their default values and options.
 keywords: